tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 <!-- Jouduimme äskeisessä koodissa viittaamaan propseina välitettyyn dataan hieman ikävästi muodossa _props.name_ ja _props.age_.
 Näistä _props.age_ pitää toistaa komponentissa kahteen kertaan. -->

-In our previous code we had to reference the data passed to our component as _props.name_ and _props.age_.
+In our previous code, we had to reference the data passed to our component as _props.name_ and _props.age_.
 Of these two expressions we had to repeat _props.age_ twice in our code.

 Since <i>props</i> is an object